MaKTaiL/twitter-clone/README.md

 DISCORD_CLIENT_SECRET=""
 ```

+I used a PlanetScale database originally, so make sure you make the appropriate changes to the prisma.schema if you use a different database.
 Replace the values with your own database URL, Discord client ID, and Discord client secret.

 Then, run the database migrations: